Nil-Andreu/ministclassification/README.md

 # ministclassification
-I amb going to appy classification with the MNIST dataset
+I amb going to appy classification with the MNIST dataset, using Scikit-Learn